Lee Seong-jong: Infinite

-Sungjong was first introduced as a vocalist of the boy band Infinite in 2010.
+Lee was first introduced as a vocalist of the boy band Infinite in 2010.
 His first appearance as a member was during Infinite's pre-debut reality show You Are My Oppa.
 The group officially debuted on June 9, 2010.

 Infinite F

-Sungjong was announced as a member of Infinite F during the One Great Step Returns encore concert, along with Sungyeol and L. There, they performed the song "My Heart is Beating".
+Lee was announced as a member of Infinite F during the One Great Step Returns encore concert, along with Sungyeol and L. There, they performed the song "My Heart is Beating".
 The unit released their first song "I'm Going Crazy" in Infinite's 2nd album, "Season 2".
 On November 19, 2014, they made their official debut in Japan with their album, "Koi No Sign" and debuted in Korea with the single album, "Azure" on December 2, 2014.

 Solo

-On January 24, 2022, it was announced that Sungjong's contract with Woollim Entertainment has expired after he decided not to renew it.
+On January 24, 2022, it was announced that Lee 's contract with Woollim Entertainment has expired after he decided not to renew it.

-In September 2022, Sungjong signed with SPK Entertainment.
+In September 2022, Lee signed with SPK Entertainment.

-On October 30th, 2022, Sungjong held the 2022 Lee Seongjong HALLO-CON fan meeting 'WONDERLAND: HALLOWEEN'.
+On October 30, 2022, Lee held the 2022 Lee Seongjong HALLO-CON fan meeting 'WONDERLAND: HALLOWEEN'.
 Subsequently, he held his first solo fan meeting in Taiwan on November 18.

-On February 24th, 2023, it was announced that Sungjong would be making his official solo debut with his 1st Single Album and single of the same name, 'The One' on March 13.
-Pre-orders for his 1st Single Album 'The One' were held starting on March 2nd, 2023.
+On February 24, 2023, it was announced that Lee would be making his official solo debut with his 1st Single Album and single of the same name, 'The One' on March 13.
+Pre-orders for his 1st Single Album 'The One' were held starting on March 2, 2023.